uswds/uswds-site/pages/documentation/migration-V3.md

       class="usa-accordion__button"
       aria-controls="m-a2"
     >
-      Older than 2.12.0
+      If you have code older than USWDS 2.12.0
     </button>
   </h4>
   <div id="m-a2" class="usa-accordion__content usa-prose">
     <p>
-      <strong>[SETTINGS] We deprecated three settings.</strong> Each of the following settings is no longer set-able.
+      <strong><span class="usa-tag bg-accent-warm-darker">Settings</span> We deprecated three settings.</strong> Each of the following settings is no longer set-able.
 If you use any of these settings, they will no longer reflect your intention.
 These are the deprecated settings:
     </p>
     <ul>
       <li>